nfyfamr/nfyfamr.github.io/index.md

         <li>May 2017 - June 2017</li>
         <li>Seoul National University of Science and Technology</li>
         <li>The final project of the Intelligent System Software</li>
-        <li>Designed an agent model for testing journalist Mark S. Walton's rule of three theory, using NetLogo</li>
+        <li>Simulate the rule of three in the crowd psychology, using NetLogo</li>
       </ul>
       Tag: Agent-based Modeling, NetLogo
     </td>